jacksinn/ships/README.md

 # Ideas
-User can try to avoid getting hit by weapon using their 'evasive maneuvering' based on speed
+User can try to avoid getting hit by weapon using their 'evasive maneuvering' based on speed Estimate chance of victory base on ship's stats

 Have other people repair the ships -- different repairer levels etc